ocaml/dune-www/_posts/2018-12-14-new-computation-model.md

 It took some time to polish this model, develop it and and merge it into Dune.
-To validate our ideas, we discussed them with Andrey Mokhow, one of the author of the famous [Build system a la carte paper](bs-a-la-carte).
+To validate our ideas, we discussed them with Andrey Mokhow, one of the authors of the famous [Build system a la carte paper](bs-a-la-carte).
 The initial implementation was written by Rudi Horn and it is now fully merged into Dune.